(This article was originally published on 7/4/2017 and updated on 05/16/2023)

 Executive summary tips: The Do’s and Don’ts

-Here are some other important points to keep in mind when writing your executive summary:
+Some other important points and guidelines to keep in mind when writing your executive summary:

 Don’t: make it too long

 Some people recommend a formula that the executive summary is 10% of your entire proposal.
 I usually try to keep it to one page, two tops if it’s a larger proposal.
 Be mindful that if you’re working on an RFP, they may already set out a particular length limit, so you’ll want to stick to that.

 Don’t: use jargon

 This rule applies to everything but especially when writing proposals.
 Jargon can act as a smokescreen to mask the fact that someone doesn’t really know what they’re talking about, or it can confuse clients if they’re not familiar with the same terms.
 Like, what the hell is ‘next gen’, anyway?
 Ugh.

 Don’t: use overly technical language

 Unless you are absolutely sure that the only person who will read the executive summary is an engineer or a developer or someone who will understand exactly what you’re talking about, don’t get too technical.
 Of course in some situations you may need to reference certain details but remember that this is a persuasive document—sell the benefits, not the features.
 Save the tech stuff for the proposal.

 Don’t: talk about your company history

 The history of your company does not belong in the executive summary, and sometimes I’m not even sure it belongs in a proposal.
 But if it is appropriate and relevant, put it in the body of the proposal under “About Us” or something.